 The Iribe Initative for Inclusion and Diversity at the University of Maryland, College Park is pleased to offer an AI4ALL Summer Camp experience at the University of Maryland.

 AI4ALL is a three-week long, residential computer programming and artificial intelligence (AI) summer camp at the University of Maryland.
 Nationally, the purpose of AI4ALL is to increase the presence of underrepresented populations within the field of AI.
 Students will come away from the camp knowing how AI can be used to help people and an idea of what kinds of careers there are in AI.

-The camp will be offered to rising 10th, 11th, and 12th graders in the area with a specific focus on Washington, DC and Prince George’s County (MD) Residents.
+The camp will be offered to rising 10th, 11th, and 12th graders.
 Students will be exposed to personal growth, education, and hands-on experiences presented by faculty, guest lecturers, and University of Maryland students.

 This program intends to create a more inclusive and diverse field of artificial intelligence by targeting and serving underrepresented communities.
 Students will be given the opportunity to use artificial intelligence to address problems of a probabilistic and numeric nature.
 Participants will explore the field of AI through team projects, industry field trips, and presentations from guest speakers.
 There will also be opportunities to engage with faculty, staff and researchers who have been leaders in AI.
 Students will be exposed to a breadth of knowledge in the field with the goal of leveraging AI for social good.